SanjeevStephan/android/README.md

 # Android

+# What you'll need to begin

+## Recommended
+* Computer
+* Internet Connection
+* Basic Computer Literacy
+* Basic Math Skills

+## Optional
+* Access to Android Phone or Tablet
+* Familarity with using Android Apps

 ## Install Android Studio
 Set up Android Studio in just a few clicks.
 1. First, check the system requirements.
 Then download the <a href="https://developer.android.com/studio">latest version of Android Studio</a>.